Brad Park: Detroit Red Wings

 The following season (1983–84), Park signed with the Detroit Red Wings as a free agent.
+Part of the reason Park left Boston for Detroit was that Red Wings owner Mike Ilitch told Park he would grant him ownership of two Little Caesars pizza franchises in the Boston area.
 He won the Bill Masterton Trophy for perseverance that same year, having set a record for assists by a Red Wings' defenseman (53).
+He also played his 1,000th NHL game on December 23, 1983, during a game vs. Toronto.
 After the 1985 season, still an effective player but hobbled by repeated knee injuries, he announced his retirement.
 The next year, he served as Detroit's head coach before he was fired on June 3, 1986.

+Park concluded his career with 213 goals and 896 points in 1,113 regular-season games, holding the second-highest assist total (683) among NHL defensemen at the time of his retirement.